 There are two main reasons why IFTTT is particularly useful to SmartThings users.
 The first is that there are variables to Routines that just aren't available as options within the SmartThings app.
 So, for example, there's an IFTTT recipe that will strobe your alarm if there's a hurricane on the way or one that will switch your lights on during the day if there's a forecast for rain.
 Take a look at the SmartThings channel on the IFTTT website for everything that's available.
 There's a fair bit.

 The other useful part of IFTTT is that it brings in a few of your smart devices that are not compatible with SmartThings.
 One of the big ones here is the Nest family of products.
-You shouldn't have to replace any such smart devices that you already have installed and fortunately, there's plenty of SmartThings/Nest recipes on IFTTT to keep you going until Samsung and Google manage to strike some kind of deal.
+You shouldn't have to replace any such smart devices that you already have installed and fortunately, there are plenty of SmartThings/Nest recipes on IFTTT to keep you going until Samsung and Google manage to strike some kind of deal.
 Don't hold your breath.
-Until then, IFTTT can provide a workaround for SmartThings to open your windows if your Nest Protect senses Carbon Monoxide and much, much more.
+Until then, IFTTT can provide a workaround for SmartThings to open your windows if your Nest Protect senses carbon monoxide and much, much more.

 SmartThings: Think about interconnectivity

 SmartThings is at its best when you get more than one Thing involved.
 It's not about pressing a button on your phone to turn a light on.
 It's about using your app to set your door sensor to turn the outlet-controlled window lamp on when it senses activity between midnight and 6am.
 It's about using a chain of smaller bits of kit to make your own version of a smart burglar deterrent.
 It won't all come to you at once, so you do need to be prepared to put the hours in playing around with it.
 That's not everyone's idea of a good bit of tech but, if it's your bag, SmartThings is a lot of fun.

 The SmartThings app on your smartphone does the brunt of the work, but there are quite a few other ways to access and control your connected home.